-Services that our plan pays for What you must pay Partial hospitalization services and Intensive outpatient services \$0 Partial hospitalization is a structured program of active psychiatric treatment.
+Services that our plan pays for What you must pay Palliative Care (continued) palliative care assessment and consultation a plan of care including all authorized palliative and curative care, including mental health and medical social services services from your designated care team care coordination pain and symptom management You may not get hospice care and palliative care at the same time if you are over the age of 21.
+If you are getting palliative care and meet the eligibility for hospice care, you can ask to change to hospice care at any time.
+Partial hospitalization services and intensive outpatient services \$0 Partial hospitalization is a structured program of active psychiatric treatment.
 It is offered as a hospital outpatient service or by a community mental health center.
-It is more intense than the care you get in your doctor's or therapist's office.
+It is more intense than the care you get in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office.
 It can help keep you from having to stay in the hospital.
-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided as a hospital outpatient service, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
-Physician/provider services, including doctor's office visits \$0 We pay for the following services: medically necessary health care or surgery services given in places such as: o physician's office certified ambulatory surgical center hospital outpatient department consultation, diagnosis, and treatment by a specialist basic hearing and balance exams given by your primary care provider, if your doctor orders them to find out whether you need treatment telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or at home telehealth services to diagnose, evaluate, or treat symptoms of a stroke telehealth services for members with a substance use disorder or co-occurring mental health disorder This benefit is continued on the next page
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided as a hospital outpatient service, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, LMFT, or licensed professional counselor's office but less intense than partial hospitalization.

+Services that our plan pays for What you must pay Physician/provider services, including doctor's office visits \$0 We pay for the following services: medically necessary health care or surgery services given in places such as: physician's office certified ambulatory surgical center hospital outpatient department consultation, diagnosis, and treatment by a specialist basic hearing and balance exams given by your primary care provider, if your doctor orders them to find out whether you need treatment Certain telehealth services, including urgently needed services, primary care physician services, physician specialist services, individual/group sessions for mental health specialty services, individual/group sessions for psychiatric services, opioid treatment program services, dialysis services, and Medicare-covered zero dollar preventative services.
+You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or at home telehealth services to diagnose, evaluate, or treat symptoms of a stroke telehealth services for members with a substance use disorder or co-occurring mental health disorder telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: This benefit is continued on the next page